dfreerksen/undercarriage/README.md

 # Undercarriage

-**Undercarriage is currently under development.
-It is not ready for production use.**
+**\*Undercarriage is currently under development.
+It is not ready for production use.\***

-Base resources to remove some of the fat.

-Undercarriage is a set of concerns to add to your application to help trim some of the fat from controllers and models.
+Undercarriage is a set of concerns to add to your application to trim some of the fat from controllers and models.

 ## Requirements